| MOSQUITTO.CONF(5) | File formats and conventions | MOSQUITTO.CONF(5) |

 Badly designed clients may set clean session to false whilst using a randomly generated client id.
 This leads to persistent clients that connect once and never reconnect.
 This option allows these clients to be removed.
 This option allows persistent clients (those with clean session set to false) to be removed if they do not reconnect within a certain time frame.

-The expiration period should be an integer followed by one of h d w m y for hour, day, week, month and year respectively.
+The expiration period should be an integer followed by one of s h d w m y for second, hour, day, week, month and year respectively.
 For example:

 As this is a non-standard option, the default if not set is to never expire persistent clients.